stacks-archive/designs/docs/contribute/README.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
-    with a clear title and description against the `master` branch.
+    with a clear title and description against the `design` branch.
 It would be preferred
     that a reference to the issue be added as well.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to